-Overview: The film program prepares students for creative roles in the motion picture and television industry.
-The 81-credit program provides intensive experience in production and writing, as well as media theory and criticism.
-Graduates are required to write a classically-structured, feature-length screenplay and complete a major film/video production or theory/criticism project.
-A faculty-student panel reviews both the script and the project as a part of the senior capstone experience.
-The film program provides students a variety of electronic media facilities, including radio and television studios, electronic field production units and audio and video editing suites.
+Overview: The Film program prepares students for creative roles in the filmic arts.
+The 81-credit program provides intensive experience in production and writing as well as film history, theory, and criticism.
+Graduates write a classically structured, feature-length screenplay and complete an advanced production project or a theory/criticism project.
+A faculty-student panel reviews both the screenplay and the project as a part of the Senior Capstone experience.
+The Film Program provides students with audio and video editing suites, field production equipment, and a variety of production facilities.
 The location of the campus in proximity to Spokane, a center of motion picture production, allows students to participate in internship programs in a wide range of communication settings.

 Foreign Language Requirements for FILM: Two years of a single foreign language in high school or one year of a single foreign language at the college level is required for graduation with a BA major in FILM.